We can conduct bankruptcy and insolvency checks worldwide and in the UK, in compliance with the relevant legislation and best practice guidelines.

 Why choose Anglia Research?

-In the UK, establishing the status of a bankrupt person is fairly straightforward and in cases where there are only a few beneficiaries an administering solicitor or personal representative may wish to conduct the search themselves, using the UK government bankruptcy and insolvency register.
+In the UK, checking the status of a bankrupt person is fairly straightforward and in cases where there are only a few heirs an administering solicitor or personal representative may wish to conduct the search themselves, using the UK government bankruptcy and insolvency register.

 Where beneficiaries are resident overseas, things become much more complicated, and this is where our experience really pays off.